It’s very claw like. Crab-like, even. I call it crabby. Read on for my LELO Ina Wave review!

 As usual, LELO’s packaging is beautiful.
 The white exterior box is tasteful and discreet.
 Inside the white box lies another black box.
 When you lift the black lid, you find the Ina Wave tucked snugly in a velvety black cushion.
 You also receive one of LELO’s charging cables, an information booklet, a 1-year warranty card, a sample of their lubricant, and a black satin storage pouch.
 The black satin pouch is large enough to store both the Ina Wave and its charger.

-Design: The Ina Wave is a streamlined rabbit vibrator.
+The Ina Wave is a streamlined rabbit vibrator.
 It carries on the tradition of the same base design used in the original Mona and Ina.
 The main shaft is thin near the base of the 4.25″ insertable portion.
 The shaft then quickly flares out into a fattened, substantial girth.
 On the top lies a rounded tip for easy insertion.
 The clitoral arm is much smaller.
 I’ve measured it to be about 2+1/3 inches long.
 The length of the clitoral arm is important to note because not all women have the same distance between their clitoris and their vaginal opening.
 If your clitoris is further than 2 inches from your vaginal opening, the clitoral arm may not reach you.

 I love that the Ina Wave is an attractive and streamlined rabbit.
 There are no funky rabbit ears or dolphin heads here.
 Just clean lines.
 Yum.
 And the colours!
 It comes in cerise (pink), plum (purple) and ocean blue.
 I (obviously) grabbed the ocean blue.
 Please note that the ocean blue colour has a slight hint of turquoise in it, which my camera wasn’t picking up.
-Thank you Lelo for including a nonconventional colour choice!
+Thank you, Lelo for including a nonconventional colour choice!

 Firmness wise, this rabbit has very little give to it.
 When you press it hard between your fingers, you can feel only the slightest bit of give.
 The clitoral arm is very flexible though.
-You can move it side to side a bit and it can be bent backwards so that it’s nearly perpendicular to the shaft.
+You can move it side to side a bit and it can be bent backward so that it’s nearly perpendicular to the shaft.
 If flexibility of the clitoral arm is important to you, I can say that it extends back easily to about 75° but can be pushed back further to a 90° angle with a bit more force.

-Function: First and foremost, the LELO Ina Wave is a rabbit vibrator.
+First and foremost, the LELO Ina Wave is a rabbit vibrator.
 This means that the insertable shaft vibrates against the g-spot while the smaller arm provides clitoral stimulation.
 The Ina 1 and 2 does this.